TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 This will take a while.
 Go make coffee.

+####Manual installation of noble

+After building and installing the steward go into the _stewart/node_modules_ subdirectory and delete the _noble_ directory.
+Then,

+    git clone git://github.com/sandeepmistry/noble.git
+    cd noble
+    npm install -l

+to get the latest version which supports Linux and BlueZ 5.x.

 ### No Bluetooth LE Dongle?

 Right now there are still problems with the _noble_ library which will crash the _steward_ on startup with the following error if there is no Bluetooth LE adaptor present,